groupme-js/GroupMeCommunityDocs/attachments.md

 ***

+# Read Only Attachments

+> [!note]
+> These attachment types cannot be sent in a message's attachments array and can only be observed through reading messages that have been sent in groups or direct messages.
+Most are added by the backend automatically.

+***

 ## Poll

 This is a read-only attachment type, as it is not sent in one of your messages.
 Rather, when you create a poll, a message with this attachment is sent for you.